qvest-digital/sch_jens/janz/qdisc.md

 It will operate similarly to `sch_multijens`, with a fixed number of eight (8) UEs, one bypass, only one FIFO (no priorisation), a much extended control and reporting interface.
-(In the beginning, handover, bypass and retransmission may be missing.)